The Apprentices Programme

 - depending on availability, there may be a possibility to participate in MCO educational projects, communicating your enthusiasm for classical music to those who have had no experience of it .

-The Monteverdi Choir will appoint up to eight vocal apprentices for the year 2014/15, who will be invited to take part in several projects with the Choir and orchestras.
+The Monteverdi Choir has appointed eight vocal apprentices for the year 2014/15, who will be invited to take part in several projects with the Choir and orchestras.
 They will be asked to perform concerts in the UK and on tour and to attend all rehearsals.
 In addition, they will take part in other projects such as chamber music concerts and educational activities.

 Exactly which projects the successful applicants participate in will be decided after the auditions and as the year progresses but successful applicants should be prepared to be called for any of the following periods: